 In general, the term negotiation is interpreted by most people as being negative as it involves two or more parties fighting over something.
 However, integrative negotiation is quite a contrast to this general conception.
 This style of negotiation is far from skirmishing and is based on mutual collaboration that will lead to a beneficial outcome for everyone.
+For this reason, this style can also be referred to as integrative bargaining.
 Integrative negotiation strategy creates a true ‘win-win’ situation for all the participating members, and no one goes back empty handed.
 Let’s take a deeper look at what this negotiation strategy involves.

 When Should Integrative Negotiation Be Used?

 Integrative negotiation is often referred to as fixed pie negotiation, because it is most effective in situations where the negotiations involve splitting up a finite amount of resources.
 All involved parties must share some common objectives or goals that compel them to make a collaborative effort that is mutually beneficial for all of them.
 Also, in situations where you feel you cannot win over the others, adopting integrative negotiation may be your best bet – it’s better to get something out of the negotiation than lose everything.

 As pointed out above, the most important determinant of success in integrative negotiation is the presence of some common goals and objectives.
 However, that alone is not enough; the other important prerequisites are –

 Commitment and an impetus that drives the negotiating parties to work together.

 Friendly relationships that do not have any undercurrents of competition and selfishness.

 Believing in and respecting the other parties’ abilities and approach.